maxogod/maxo-nvim/README.md

 ## Setup

-* Clone this repo into /.config/nvim (diferent for windows)
+* Clone this repo into /.config/nvim (different for windows)
 * Install neovim
 * Clone packer
 * :so packer.lua and :PackerSync